germanoeich/nirn-proxy/CONFIG.md

 Example: `nirn-headless.default.svc.cluster.local` or `nirn.mydomain.com`

+##### MAX_BEARER_COUNT
+Bearer token queues max size.
+Internally, bearer queues are put in an LRU map, this env var represents the max amount of items for this map.
+Requests are never interrupted midway, even when an entry is evicted.
+A low LRU size may cause increased 429s if a bearer token has too many requests queued and fires another one after eviction.
+Default: 1024

 ## Unstable env vars
 Collection of env vars that may be removed at any time, mainly used for Discord introducing new behaviour on their edge api versions